Doctor-Schultz/lumaa-ian-schultz-2025-ai-ml/README.md

 Running:
 ============
+To see a video demo of how to run this program, [click here.](https://youtu.be/3ytnFtzq95Y)

 This is a console based program.
 The command to run this program must follow the format:
 >python3 movieRecommender.py numRows numRecommendations